Judge Approves $25 Million Settlement Of Trump University Lawsuit

 NPR's Jim Zarroli spoke with an unhappy Trump University customer who said he paid $35,000 for "secrets" such as the fact that he could go to the IRS website to learn about federal tax deductions.

-"The more and more I got involved in Trump University, the more and more I found out that I had truly been scammed," Bob Guillo, 76, told NPR
+"The more and more I got involved in Trump University, the more and more I found out that I had truly been scammed," Bob Guillo, 76, told NPR.

 "At first it was embarrassing," Guillo said.
 "Then I became very, very angry that the man that scammed me out of all that money had the audacity to run for president.
 And I'm still angry."